 Going through a divorce can be very difficult for the involved parties.
 In addition, things typically get even more difficult when a child or children are involved.

 Parents want to stay involved in their children’s lives and they want to be involved in the important decisions regarding their children’s lives.
 As a result, reaching a compromise is not always easy.

 At Galbraith Family Law, we understand the difficulty of the situation.
 Our owner, Brian Galbraith, went through a divorce in which three children were involved so he knows first-hand what is like to be in your shoes.

 We understand how overwhelming the entire child custody (also known as parenting time) process can be.
-That is why we want to use our decades of experience and our knowledge of child custody law to help you get the best outcome for you and your children.
+That is why we want to use our decades of experience and our knowledge of child custody law & parenting orders to help you get the best outcome for you and your children.

 We can guide you through the process in an informed and strategic way, help minimize stress and uncertainty and achieve the best possible result for your family.

 Call (705) 302-1102 (Barrie), (289) 802-2433 (Newmarket), or (647) 370-8965 (Toronto) or click here to schedule a consultation.

-What Do You Need to Know About Child Custody Matters?
+What Do You Need to Know About Child Custody Matters & Parenting Orders?

 There are two main decisions that will impact your parenting: how will decisions be made and how much time will the children spend with each of you.